last updated: August 30, 2025

 - It's performant -

-in the terminal - options are specified exactly as they are when usingfzf
+fzfin the terminal - options are specified exactly as they are when usingfzfin the shell

-There's downsides too, of course - aside from what's already included in fzf
+There's downsides too, of course - aside from what's already included in fzf, you'll get nothing

 1000 LOC for a robust set of